 Smarter training for your dog

-The Bright Animals method prime goal is creating a positive bond between you and your dog.
-A dog should be motivated to respond and not doing so out of fear.
+The Bright Animals method’s prime goal is to create a positive bond between you and your dog.
+A dog should be motivated to respond and not do so out of fear.
 Unlike traditional training that focuses on the use of coercion and punishment, our method produces a happier and most importantly smarter dog.

 Traditional techniques involve pain